Robust Differential Evolution via Nonlinear Population Size Reduction and Adaptive Restart: The ARRDE Algorithm: Numerical Experiments and Discussions

-Algorithms with smaller $R_k$ values are considered superior.
-This score forms the \emph{rank-based} metric used to assess overall algorithmic performance.
-The Friedman ranking reflects how consistently an algorithm outperforms its competitors across the benchmark suite.
-Importantly, each problem contributes equally to the final score, regardless of differences in scale, dimensionality, or numerical properties, making the metric robust and suitable for heterogeneous collections such as the CEC benchmark suites.

-When comparing the performance of two algorithms to determine whether one is significantly better, worse, or equivalent, we employ the Mann--Whitney~U test (also known as the Wilcoxon rank-sum test)\,\cite{10.1214/aoms/1177730491}.
-This non-parametric test evaluates whether two independent samples originate from the same distribution, making it suitable for optimization results that may be non-normal, skewed, or contain outliers.
-A performance difference is considered statistically significant when the resulting $P$-value is smaller than the predefined significance level $\alpha = 0.05$.
-If significance is detected, the direction of superiority is determined by comparing the sum of ranks across all runs, with the algorithm obtaining the smaller rank sum deemed superior.
-We note that, although determining the winner using the mean or median of the results may appear intuitive, such criteria are not statistically consistent with the Mann--Whitney test, whose hypothesis and test statistic are defined entirely in terms of ranks rather than raw values.
+Smaller values of $R_k$ indicate superior performance.
+For pairwise win/tie/loss (W/T/L) comparisons between algorithms, statistical significance is assessed using the Mann--Whitney~U test~\citep{10.1214/aoms/1177730491} with a significance level of $\alpha=0.05$.

-For the \emph{accuracy-based} scoring, we quantify performance using the relative error.
-For algorithm $k$, problem $j$, and run $i$, the average relative error across $N_{\text{runs}}$ trials is defined as
+Accuracy-based performance is quantified using the mean absolute relative error.
+For algorithm $k$ and problem $j$, it is defined as

-where $x_i$ denotes the solution obtained on run $i$ and $x^*$ denotes the known global optimum of problem $j$.
-For benchmark suites in which the global optimum is explicitly provided (e.g., CEC2017, CEC2019, CEC2020, CEC2022), this value is used directly.
-However, in the CEC2011 real-world optimization suite, the true global optimum is not available.
-In this case, we approximate $x^*$ by taking the best solution found across all algorithms and all runs.
+where $x_{i,k,j}$ denotes the solution obtained by algorithm $k$ on problem $j$ in run $i$, $f_j(\cdot)$ is the objective function of problem $j$, and $x_j^*$ is the known global optimum.
+In the implementation, if $f_j(x_j^*)=0$, the denominator is replaced by $1$ to avoid division by zero; this occurs only once in the present study, for CEC2011 F1.
+For CEC2011, where the true optimum is unavailable, $x_j^*$ is approximated by the best solution found across all algorithms and runs.

-Because relative errors may vary by orders of magnitude across different problems, we apply a normalization to ensure that the contribution of each problem to the final score is uniformly bounded.
-Specifically, we define